Dr Panagiotis Bouzianis

 Areas of counselling I deal with

-Cancellations/ Missed Sessions Policy: To avoid being charged for the session, please contact me at least 48 hours before the appointment time.
-If you miss an appointment or cancel within the 48 hour period you will still be charged for the hour unless I have another hour slot available within the same week.
+Cancellations/ Missed Sessions Policy: To avoid being charged for the session, please contact me at least 48 hours before the appointment time of a booked session.
+If you miss an appointment or cancel within the 48 hour period you will still be charged for the hour unless I can offer you another hour slot available within the same week.

 I accept referrals from GPs, psychiatrists and other mental health professionals.